 - Select Mode as "Save" - Select Type as "BMP" - Select the Image Style.
-"Normal" saves images with the same color of the display; "Inverted" saves images with a white background color for ink-saving print - Touch File Manager to open the file manager
+"Normal" saves images with the same color of the display; "Inverted" saves images with a white background color to save ink during printing - Select the Print Area.
+"Grid" saves the grid area and descriptor boxes; "Full" saves the whole display - Touch File Manager to open the file manager

-Third, select the \UdiskO\sds2kxplus\ directory in the file manager:
+Third, select the "\Udisk0\sds2khd\" directory in the file manager: